Similization/simple_dictionari_api_for_gallows_game_project/README.md

 - exception handlers
 - logs

-The main idea is to use this rest api for my main project
+#### The main goal of this project is to develop knowledge in this area and gradually move to best practice wherever possible